2027: ADC Presidential Ticket Battle Begins as Another Candidate Says 'I'm Better Than Obi, Atiku'

 “Anyone insisting that Obi cannot run behind anyone is definitely not a democrat who wishes to rescue Nigeria from one-man dictatorship,” Momodu wrote on X.

-Previously, Legit.ng reported that concerns over money politics at the African Democratic Congress presidential primary have been dismissed by party chieftain Bashorun Dele Momodu, who said former Vice President Atiku Abubakar lacks both the means and the incentive to bribe delegates.
+Previously, Legit.ng reported that concerns over money politics at the African Democratic Congress presidential primary were dismissed by party chieftain Bashorun Dele Momodu, who said former vice president Atiku Abubakar lacks both the means and the incentive to bribe delegates.

 Momodu, the publisher of Ovation Magazine, spoke during an appearance on Channels Television’s Morning Brief programme.